08 May Benefits of an Energy Consultant: Increase Profits, Reduce Carbon Footprints, and Improve Occupant Comfort, Health and Safety

 Billing Analysis Tools

 Using specialized tools and analysis, an energy consultant can easily and quickly identify utility billing errors or anomalies that may lay hidden to in-house staff.
+At kW we are big fans of Gridium’s rate analysis platform and have used it to identify hundreds of thousands of dollars of savings per year for some of our clients.

 Energy consultants know what products and companies perform well.
 Choices involved in sourcing reliable, cost-effective, and accurately sized equipment and choosing quality installers can be overwhelming to procurement staff that may not deal with these types of purchases regularly.
 Energy consultants can support your staff through this process from bidding through implementation and beyond.
 This can take on many forms from helping issue a request for proposal, evaluate bidders’ responses, and advise in-house staff during implementation.